willawill/Front-end-Developer-Interview-Questions/README.md

 * Can you explain how inheritance works in JavaScript?

 * When would you use `document.write()`?

-  * A: Easiest way to modify the page and
+  * A: Easiest way to modify the content. document.write() generates text in the exact location where it is scripted, and in the exact moment when it is called.
+This makes it ideal for generating text while a page is loading.The process is certainly convenient, and also fast.
+A DOM technique would not allow the script to insert the greeting until after the page has loaded.document.write() is occasionally used to fill freshly opened pop-up windows with content.
   * Most generated ads still utilize `document.write()` although its use is frowned upon
 * What's the difference between feature detection, feature inference, and using the UA string
 * Explain AJAX in as much detail as possible